Transylvanian campaign into Poland (1657): Background

-Dispute over the strength of the Transylvanian and Cossack army
+Estimates of Transylvanian and Cossack forces

 Both contemporary and modern historians disagree with exactly how many men Rákóczi brought with him for the campaign.
 Patrick Gordon, who was a contemporary writer, claims that his army consisted of 20,000 Transylvanians, 5,000 Moldavians, 6,000 Cossacks, and 30 cannons, along with a supply train of around 1,000 wagons.
 Due to the Cossacks being allied with the Transylvanians, the total strength of the Transylvanian army, using this claim, comes out to 30,000.

-Other sources, including Erik Dahlbergh writings, claim that the total strength of the Transylvanian army was 24,000.
+Other sources, including Erik Dahlbergh's writings, claim that the total strength of the Transylvanian army was 24,000.
 He also mentioned a Cossack force of 2,000, but it is unlikely that this number refers to the entire Cossack army since it is this number that accompanied Rákóczi to a meeting with Charles Gustav.
 Dahlbergh also claims that the Cossack army consisted of upwards of 35,000 men, but this number may very likely refer to the total number of fighting men in the Hetmanate.

-The figure of 6,000 Cossacks claimed by Gordon corresponds to the three regiments which Zhdanovich brought from Kiev.
-It is then likely that the 2,000 Cossacks mentioned by Dahlbergh was one of Zhdanovich's regiments.
+The figure of 6,000 Cossacks claimed by Gordon corresponds to the three regiments which Zhdanovych brought from Kiev.
+It is then likely that the 2,000 Cossacks mentioned by Dahlbergh was one of Zhdanovych's regiments.